-- a) Every residential unit in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - i.
-A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every residential unit in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that residential units above ground level shall comply with clause (c) below): - i.
-Shall have a minimum area of 60m2OR - Integrated Residential Development or Retirement Villages Facilities shall have a minimum area of 40m2
+- a) Every dwelling residential unit in Business 1 Sub-Zone shall be provided with an outdoor living area as follows: - i.
+A balcony or terrace with a minimum area of 10m2 with a minimum depth of 2m which is readily accessible from the main living room. - b) Every dwelling residential unit in Residential 3A-D Sub-Zones shall be provided with an outdoor living area with dimensions as follows (except that dwelling residential unit above ground level shall comply with clause (c) below): - i.
+Shall have a minimum area of 60mOR - Integrated Residential Development or Retirement -Facilities shall have a minimum area of 40m2 AND - ii.
+Shall contain a minimum dimension of 3m measured at right angles to the perimeter of the area; - iii.
+Must be capable of containing a 6m diameter circle; and - iv.
+Shall not be located on the southern side of the dwelling residential unit; and - v.
+Shall be readily accessible from a the main living area; and - vi.
+Shall not be obstructed by buildings, parking spaces or vehicle access and manoeuvring areas, other than an outdoor swimming pool; and